KevinColemanInc/yeet_dba/README.md

 ## Code of Conduct

-Everyone interacting in the YeetDb project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kevincolemaninc/yeet_db/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the YeetDba project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kevincolemaninc/yeet_dba/blob/master/CODE_OF_CONDUCT.md).

 ## Logo design attribute
 Foreign Key by Ary Prasetyo from the Noun Project